Published: January 24, 2022 | 5 mins read

 Expulsive Therapy for Kidney Stones

 Expulsive therapy is a relatively new practice in the conservative management of kidney stones that has evolved along with our understanding of the urinary system.
-Based on this evolution, two paths of expulsive therapy have evolved to help people pass their kidney stones without the need for surgical intervention.
-The natural expulsive therapy path harnesses centuries-old herbal medicine with other whole foods while the medical expulsive therapy utilizes pharmaceutical-derived alpha blockers or calcium channel blockers.
+Based on this evolution, two paths have evolved to help people pass their kidney stones without the need for surgical intervention.
+The natural path harnesses centuries-old herbal medicine with other whole foods, while the medical path utilizes pharmaceutical-derived alpha blockers or calcium channel blockers.

 The goal of expulsive therapy is to help the individual pass their kidney stone in a shorter duration, with less need for analgesic intervention, or for surgical intervention.
 Prior to the use of either natural or medical expulsive therapies, increased fluid intake, anti-nausea medications, and pain medications were the prescription for kidney stones.
 Since then, identification of adrenergic receptors in the human ureter and smooth muscle physiology led to the development of targeted medical expulsive therapies.
 Primarily of the alpha blocker or calcium channel blocker class of drugs.

-Before we can fully appreciate the impact of expulsive therapy, we need to understand what happens without an intervention, relying strictly on spontaneous passage:
+Before we can fully appreciate the impact of this therapy, we need to understand what happens without an intervention, relying strictly on spontaneous passage: